Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Abstract

-\ABSTRACT{We focus on modeling the relationship between an input feature vector and the predicted outcome of a trained decision tree using mixed-integer optimization.
-This can be used in many practical applications where a decision tree or tree ensemble is incorporated into an optimization problem to model the predicted outcomes of a decision.
-We propose tighter mixed-integer optimization formulations than those previously introduced.
-Existing formulations can be shown to have linear relaxations that have fractional extreme points, even for the simple case of modeling a single decision tree.
-A formulation we propose, based on a projected union of polyhedra approach, is ideal for a single decision tree.
-While the formulation is generally not ideal for tree ensembles or if additional constraints are added, it generally has fewer extreme points, leading to a faster time to solve, particularly if the formulation has relatively few trees.
-However, previous work has shown that formulations based on a binary representation of the feature vector perform well computationally and hence are attractive for use in practical applications.
-We present multiple approaches to tighten existing formulations with binary vectors, and show that fractional extreme points are removed when there are multiple splits on the same feature.
+{We focus on modeling the relationship between an input feature vector and the predicted outcome of a trained decision tree using mixed-integer optimization.
+This can be used in many practical applications where a decision tree or a tree ensemble is incorporated into an optimization problem to model the predicted outcomes of a decision.
+We propose novel tight mixed-integer optimization formulations for this problem.
+Existing formulations can be shown to have linear relaxations that have fractional extreme points, even for the simple case of modeling a single decision tree or a very large number of constraints, which leads to slow solve times in practice.
+A formulation we propose, based on a projected union of polyhedra approach, is ideal (i.e., the extreme points of the linear relaxation are integer when required) for a single decision tree.
+Although the formulation is generally not ideal for tree ensembles, it generally has fewer extreme points, leading to a faster time to solve.
+We also study formulations with a binary representation of the feature vector and present multiple approaches to tighten existing formulations.
+We show that fractional extreme points are removed when multiple splits are on the same feature.
 At an extreme, we prove that this results in ideal formulations for tree ensembles modeling a one-dimensional feature vector.
-Building on this result, we also show via numerical simulations that these additional constraints result in significantly tighter linear relaxations when the feature vector is low dimensional.
-We also present instances where the time to solve to optimality is significantly improved using these formulations. }
+Building on this result, we also show that these additional constraints result in significantly tighter linear relaxations when the feature vector is low dimensional. }